flink-extended/ai-flow/docs/content/workflow_development/sdk_installation.md

 # SDK Installation

-This page describes the installation of the Airflow SDK used for the workflow deployment.
+This page describes the installation of the AIFlow SDK used for the workflow deployment.
 You should also check-out the `Prerequisites` that must be fulfilled when installing AIFlow SDK.

 ## Prerequisites